pc2/hpcc_fpga_eval/README.md

 The new measurement results can be found in the execution artifacts of each benchmark in the folder `ERT_scheduler_disabled`.
 The same bitstreams were used for this experiment, so the synthesis report stay the same.

+#### Measurements for the remaining benchmarks on the PAC D5005 Board

+The remaining benchmarks where executed on the PAC D5005 board.
+The [latest version](https://github.com/pc2/HPCC_FPGA/tree/b3f515600ab4f2e4fb0f33e45c26545697e761d9) was used to synthesize the benchmarks.
+The flag `USE_SVM` has to be set to compile the host codes with SVM support.

 #### Power Measurements

 The power measurements where done for the STREAM benchmark on all four devices.